navigation

 Check out our reliable ways to prevent a real crisis.

-- The compromise is a big step towards resolving the conflict.
-Courage and caution enter the scene when both sides seek common ground.
-How does it look in practice?
-You agree to negotiate the bigger points and let go of the smaller ones - this style speeds up the process as it is team conflict resolution.
-Some people are not playing clean, however, and may use passive-aggressive tactics to mislead the other side.
-At the same time, they are unpredictable.
-Once they seem calm and agreeable, then burst into anger.
-So let's be careful.
+1. The compromise is a big step towards conflict resolution.
+Courage and prudence enter the scene when both sides are looking for common ground.
+What does this look like in practice?
+You agree to negotiate the bigger points and let go of the smaller ones - this style speeds up the process which is team conflict resolution.
+However, some people do not play clean and may use passive-aggressive tactics to mislead the other side.
+In doing so, they are unpredictable.
+One minute they appear calm and conciliatory, the next they will explode with anger.
+It is therefore worth being on guard.

-- Collaboration plays an important role in conflict resolution.
-It requires great courage and prudent behavior.
-Cooperation with the other party consists in listening to their arguments, discussing the areas of agreement and goals that we want to achieve.
+1. Cooperation plays an important role in conflict resolution.
+In doing so, it requires great courage and prudent behaviour.
+Cooperation with the other party involves listening to their reasons, discussing areas of agreement and the goals we want to achieve.
 It is also important to make sure that all parties understand each other.
-Collaboration requires creative thinking to solve the problem without making concessions.
-Co-workers who exhibit this conflict management style are usually admired and respected.
+Collaboration requires creative thinking to solve a problem without concessions.
+Collaborators who exhibit this style of dealing with conflict are usually admired and respected.

 Team conflict resolution - basic rules